Nordlien/PhotoTags-Synchronizer/docs/userguide/config/index.md

 By setting all fields as Author, and what priority each meta information has you can solve this.

 If you want QuickTime to win, just set high priority than IPTC and EXIF.

+#### Change how meta information is read and used

+In theory you can use any meta information where you want.
+Just assign to the fields you want to use.

+Please also note that there are few different standards for storing data.

+As example:
+- Just as as text
+- List of texts stored in Structured format
+- List of texts stored in XML format

 #### Warnings
 When there are mismatch between meta information that in theory should be equal, a warning will be saved and you can see all warnings in the [Warnings tab](../warnings/)